N1ck-Benson/github-client/README.md

 #### Wrap up

 [ ] Review these notes
-[ ] Add other materials/resources used in development
-[ ] Edit the instructions below
+[ ] Add other materials/resources used in development (insomnia collection, design sketch) [ ] Edit the instructions below
 [ ] Remove unused dependencies

+# Developer notes

+- The API will let us get everything we need without authentication.
+The readme requires two GET requests instead of one, but doesn't require authentication if the repo is public.

 # Getting Started with Create React App